exercism/v3/languages/javascript/exercises/concept/errors/.docs/instructions.md

 - `shutdown` is a _*function*_ that, when called, will turn off the machine.

 The `monitorTheMachine` function should call `check()`.
 If it passes, the function should not return anything.
 However it may `throw` an error.
-When this happens, you should, depending on the error :
+When this happens, you should, depending on the error:

 - `ArgumentError`: when this happens, call the `alertDeadSensor` function.
 - `OverheatingError`: when this happens, if the temperature is less than 600 °C, call the `alertOverheating` function to turn on the warning light.
 If the temperature exceeds 600°C, the situation is critical, call the `shutdown` function.